There are no mistakes in a forest. There is no problem that does not hold the seed of its own solution.

-We help you learn and apply the permaculture design system to your home and land and offer continual support along the way.
+We help you learn and apply the permaculture design system to your home and land and offer continual support through the seasons.

 We teach permaculture workshops and offer mentor and volunteer opportunities.
 Find a class or ask about teaching on your land.

-We tend your land with you as you learn or help organize a community work day.
+We help you learn the skills to tend land in a permaculture way.
 We also can help with specialized work, like earthworks.